 • Build practical management capability in strategy, leadership, business analysis, and organizational decision making.

-• Prepare students to apply Islamic finance knowledge in commercial, advisory, compliance, investment, and takaful settings.
+• Prepares students to apply Islamic finance knowledge in commercial, advisory, compliance, investment and takaful.

-• Support flexible study for busy professionals who need a credible online route to a master’s qualification.
+• Support flexible study for busy professionals who need a credible online route to a Islamic finance masters qualification.

-AIMS is a UK registered and internationally accredited educational institution.
+AIMS is a UK-registered and internationally accredited educational institution.
 This MBA in Islamic Banking and Finance is structured as a Level 7 postgraduate qualification and awards 45 credit hours.
-The program is designed for global relevance and supports professional progression in Islamic financial institutions, advisory firms, and higher academic pathways.
+The program is designed for professionals seeking career growth in Islamic financial institutions, advisory firms, and higher education.

-Quick overview of the MBA in Islamic Banking and Finance, including study format, duration, assessment, and embedded professional awards.
+Quick overview of the Masters in Islamic Finance online, including study format, duration, assessment, and embedded professional awards.

 Mode of studyFully online, self paced learning